Governance

 Risks to the Operations of the Hagiwara Electric Group

-The following 14 items have been identified as risks to the operations of the Hagiwara Electric Group, based on discussions at meetings of the Board of Directors of Hagiwara Electric Holdings Co., Ltd.
+The following 13 items have been identified as risks to the operations of the Hagiwara Electric Group, based on discussions at meetings of the Board of Directors of Hagiwara Electric Holdings Co., Ltd., and these countermeasures are defined.

 1. Risks related to the automotive industry